ipavarotti/translator-py/translator-py/README.md

 # HTML/XML translator

-An application for translating HTML and XML files into Brazilian Portuguese.
+An application for translating HTML and XML.

 ## Features